cristiantx/next-webmcp/README.md

 - Missing `navigator.modelContext`: keep `injectPolyfill` enabled or manually load `@mcp-b/global`.
 - Hook in server component error: move `useServerTool`, `useNavigationTool`, and `useSearchParamsTool` to client components.
 - Server Action import issues: export actions from `'use server'` files and import them into client components directly.

+## Contributing

+Contributions and suggestions are welcome.

+- Open an issue for bugs, questions, ideas, or API feedback.
+- Open a pull request for fixes, docs, tests, or new helpers.
+- For behavior changes, include tests or a minimal reproduction.
+- Keep PRs focused and include a short rationale in the description.

+## License

+MIT